Alphabet soup to digest.

 The Alliance for Safe Navigation consists of industry leaders, including BoatUS that all share a commitment to boating safety.
 The goal of the alliance is to raise the boating community’s understanding of and appreciation for up-to-date navigational information.
 The alliance encourages mariners to recognize the large number of changes made to their charts and to keep their electronic and paper charts accurate, which is inexpensive and easy to do.
 More Information.

 Cell phone and tablet apps can be harnessed by boaters in a number of ways: weather prediction, navigation, and maintenance logging are a few prime examples.
 And in the past, we've told you about apps that can help you accomplish these things.
 But there are a number of new or updated apps which focus on making boating safer.
-Let's have a look at some of those that could even — yes, it's true — save your life some day.
 Read More

 By Lenny Rudow, published in BoatUS Magazine, April/May 2011